frasta/DCS-Discord-bot/README.md

 `npm install http`
 - In the info channel, type
 `!init`
+- It will make the bot to answer.
+`First message!`
-it will make the bot to answer.
-Take the ID of this message without deleting it.
+- Take the ID of this message without deleting it.
 And paste the ID in the **index.js** file (if you delete this message by accident, remove the ID, save, restart the bot and redo "!init")
 <p align="center">
   <img src="https://cdn.discordapp.com/attachments/1072564804809654332/1072569115681771551/image.png" />
   <img src="https://cdn.discordapp.com/attachments/1072564804809654332/1072568306982211635/image-1.png" />